 First, it can be important to simply acknowledge that the existence of the basic concept of wrong-doing is natural and necessary.
 It’s a basic element of our continuing attempt to create a society with some kind of order.
 We need structure in order to live together.
 The structure of society creates rules.

 As with many investigations in our world of duality, this one requires seeing two sides, two parts, two hands coming together.
-First there is the recognition of the necessity of the rules and secondly comes the understanding and compassion that flows from coming to terms with the parts of each of us that will mess up and break the rules.
+First, there is the recognition of the necessity of the rules, and secondly comes the understanding and compassion that flows from coming to terms with the parts of each of us that will mess up and break the rules.
 It may be from ignorance, blindness, anger, or fear.
-Each of us has engaged in regrettable actions and will continue to behave in ways that we later (or sometimes instantly) regret.
+Each of us, whether we need sex addiction help or now, has engaged in regrettable actions and will continue to behave in ways that we later (or sometimes instantly) regret.

 We naturally learn by trial and error.
 We learn by recognizing that when we make a mistake that it is an error.
 It is possible to use that understanding as data that informs, not ammunition to berate ourselves.
 We can even make a huge error, recognize what we have done, and then appropriately experience guilt and remorse.
 It’s a self-correcting mechanism.

-When we recognize that we have messed up, this does not mean that our mistake, our wrongdoing does not have consequences.
+When we recognize that we have messed up, this does not mean that our mistake or wrongdoing does not have consequences.
 Sometimes our misdeeds can have serious consequences.
 It is absolutely possible, even likely, that with our wrongdoings, our blunders, we will hurt ourselves and others.
-We each must learn how to work with, and live with the consequences of our mistakes.
+People who need sex addiction help, and everyone for that matter, each must learn how to work with and live with the consequences of their mistakes.

 This does not in any way preclude the possibility of recognizing that the error we have committed is not a fundamental flaw in the core of the essence of who we are.
 While it doesn’t necessarily feel good to experience guilt and remorse, it does not touch the heart of our core me-ness, our wholeness.
 We can deeply regret a mistaken action or choice, but our self-love, our self-acceptance need not be impacted.